IgniteUI/igniteui-docfx/jp/components/general/wpf_to_angular_guide/one_way_binding.md

 <input type="text" disabled="{{ isDisabled }}">
 ```
 The expected result is that the `input` should be enabled, but it's disabled.
 This is because the `interpolation` returns a string, but the input's disabled property is of boolean type and it requires a boolean value.
 In order for this to work correctly, Angular provides `property binding`.
-Its syntax is a bit different.

 ### Property Binding

+The syntax for a property binding is a bit different than that of interpolation.
+With property binding, the property name is wrapped into square brackets, and its value does not contain curly braces - just the name of the property that it is bound to.

 ```html
 <input type="text" [disabled]="isDisabled">
 ```
-The actual property name is wrapped into square brackets, and its value does not contain curly braces - just the name of the property that it is bound to.
-Now, the input's `disabled` property is bound to a boolean result, **not** a string.
+By using property binding, the input's `disabled` property is bound to a boolean result, **not** a string.
 The `isDisabled` value is false and running the app would display the input as enabled.

 > [!NOTE]
 > It is very important to remember that when a binding relies on the data type result, then a `property binding` should be used!
 If the binding simply relies on a string value, then `interpolation` should be used.